margaretmf/margaretmf.github.io/readinglist.md

 * The Art of the Stonemason by Ian Cramb (1992-04-04)
 * The Faith of Dolly Parton: Lessons from Her Life to Lift Your Heart by Dudley Delffs
 * Demystifying Global Macroeconomics by John E. Marthinsen
+* It's a Long Story: My Life
+* Me and Sister Bobbie: True Tales of the Family Band
+* Willie Nelson: An Epic Life
+* Willie: An Autobiography
+* Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville
+* Chasing Fireflies: A Novel of Discovery
+* Waylon: Tales of My Outlaw Dad
 * Cervantes
 * Jorge Louis Borges
 * Shakespeare